cabforum/smime/SBR.md

    B.  The CA MAY verify the Romanized transliteration, language translation (e.g. English name), or other recognized Roman-letter substitute of the Applicant's formal legal name with either a QIIS, Verified Legal Opinion, or Verified Accountant Letter.
    C.  The CA MAY use the Financial Services Agency to verify a Romanized, translated, or other recognized Roman-letter substitute name.
 When used, the CA MUST verify that the translated English is recorded in the audited Financial Statements.
    D.  When relying on Articles of Incorporation to verify a Romanized, translated, or other recognized Roman-letter substitute name, the Articles of Incorporation MUST be accompanied either: by a document, signed with the original Japanese Corporate Stamp, that proves that the Articles of Incorporation are authentic and current, or by a Verified Legal Opinion or a Verified Accountant Letter.
 The CA MUST verify the authenticity of the Corporate Stamp.
-   E.  A Romanized, translated, or other recognized Roman-lettered substitute name confirmed in accordance with this [Appendix D-1](#d-1-japan) stored in the ROBINS database operated by JIPDEC MAY be relied upon by a CA for determining the allowed organization name during any issuance or renewal process of an EV Certificate without the need to re-perform the above procedures.
+   E.  A Romanized, translated, or other recognized Roman-lettered substitute name confirmed in accordance with this [Appendix C-1](#c-1-japan) stored in the ROBINS database operated by JIPDEC MAY be relied upon by a CA for determining the allowed organization name during any issuance or renewal process of a Certificate without the need to re-perform the above procedures.

 2. Accounting Practitioner